Revised: May 25, 2018

 Addressable TV subscriber IDs do not expire like cookies.
 Instead the carrier gives the user the ability to determine if they wish to see targeted advertising on their TV.
 Consistent with our online and mobile policy, LiveRamp IDs are used only to recognize individuals so relevant ads can be delivered and campaigns can be measured.

 LiveRamp may recognize an online, mobile or addressable TV user in two ways.
-First when our match partner shares personally identifiable information (PII) with us, or second when they share other information with us that is not used to identify individuals.
-When they share PII, we can recognize a consumer on an identifiable basis.
+First when our match partner shares personal data with us, or second when they share other information with us that is not used to identify individuals.
+When they share personal data, we can recognize a consumer on an identifiable basis.
 However, to preserve user privacy, we create a unique LiveRamp ID when we combine it with other anonymous data.

-LiveRamp, like its Acxiom parent, values the preservation of consumer privacy, designing its systems and services to treat PII and other information that is not used to identify individuals with utmost care.
-LiveRamp chooses the appropriate LiveRamp ID, either PII or de-identified, based on the services it has been asked to perform; it does not mingle the two in any way that compromises user protections or choice.
+LiveRamp, like its Acxiom parent, values the preservation of consumer privacy, designing its systems and services to treat personal data and other information that is not used to identify individuals with utmost care.
+LiveRamp chooses the appropriate LiveRamp ID, either personal data or de-identified, based on the services it has been asked to perform; it does not mingle the two in any way that compromises user protections or choice.

 LiveRamp gives consumers the opportunity to opt-out of all our Connectivity Services.
 Click here to learn about permanent email-based opt-out features and to access our cookie-based opt-out.
 We also offer a mobile device ID opt-out here.

-LiveRamp is a member of the Digital Advertising Alliance (DAA) and adheres to the DAA Principles for Online Behavioral Advertising and Multi-Site Data, as well as related guidance.
+LiveRamp is a member of the Digital Advertising Alliance (DAA) and Digital Advertising Alliance Canada (DAAC) and adheres to the DAA Principles for Online Behavioral Advertising and Multi-Site Data, as well as related guidance.
 LiveRamp subscribes to the DAA’s industry-wide cookie opt-out mechanism that can be found here and its mobile device ID opt out available through its AppChoices app.
 Consumers who choose to opt out through these DAA mechanisms do not need to opt out of the equivalent mechanism with LiveRamp.

 Keep in mind that opting out of LiveRamp through our opt-out channels or through the DAA does not disable advertisements altogether.
 Instead, opting out means that LiveRamp services will no longer be used to facilitate targeted advertising to your browser, device, or email address.
 In other words, you will still see advertisements and receive email marketing, but they will be less relevant to you.